AI Help Chat

-If no results are found or the model is unable to reach a site, it will return "No Results".
+If no results are found or the model is unable to reach a site, it will return "Not Found".

 PromptLoop browsing uses an AI driven agent to find and gather information from the web.
 This uses credits slightly differently than other functions do.

-Browsing calls account for a minimum of 50 credits per cell/row and increases depending on the number of pages or results needed to look for the answer.
+Browsing calls account for a minimum of 50 credits per cell/row which increases depending on the number of pages or results needed to look for the answer.

 Provide a topic or query to search for